JimDesu/basis-lang/spec.md

                     | @! cmd-body                                ; @!
 DO_ON_EXIT_FAIL
 ```

 The eleven markers (§3.1, §4.4) are sequenced as adjacent siblings at the same indentation level.
 A *cmd-body* with multiple statements is an indented block of statements (per §A.5); statements within a body include further *block-marker-construct*s, producing arbitrarily deep nesting.
+The `.scope` keyword construct (*scope-block*, §B.6) is not among these eleven markers but sequences as a sibling among them and composes like *group-block* (§3.17).

 ### B.8 The `<-` and `-<` Operator Forms